duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-philosophy-4

-**Q:** {Interrogate} How do you handle situations when a team member’s actions conflict with your leadership values, such as responsibility or maintaining order?
+**Q:** {Scan} How do you handle situations when a team member’s actions conflict with your leadership values, such as responsibility or maintaining order?
 Please share a specific example.

 - Vietnamese outline:
   - Question: